HonorHealth is proud to have earned the following prestigious accreditations and certifications.

 System-Wide Chest Pain Centers

 All five HonorHealth medical centers are accredited Chest Pain Centers with PCI (percutaneous coronary intervention, also known as angioplasty).
 HonorHealth is the largest health network in Arizona to achieve this national accreditation, the highest possible for emergency cardiac care.
-To earn accreditation, each hospital met or exceeded criteria and underwent on-site evaluations by a team of reviewers from the International Society of Chest Pain Centers (SCPC).
+To earn accreditation, each hospital met or exceeded criteria and underwent on-site evaluations by a team of reviewers from the Society of Cardiovascular Patient Care.

 The focus of our Chest Pain Centers is re-establishing your coronary blood flow as quickly and safely as possible.
 In emergency heart care, time is muscle.
 If heart attacks symptoms are caused by a blockage in the heart's arteries, the faster we unblock the artery and restore circulation to the affected heart muscle, the better your chances for recovery.